georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 Setting `Interactive` to `true` means that we want R Studio to make use of `shiny` and `miniUI` by opening a dialog box that allows the user to choose a directory and give the custom project folder a name.
 If we set `interactive` to `false`, then we would leave our function as-is and let it be called manually like in the previous [tutorial](www.google.com).

 ### 6. Make the Shiny UI
 Now we get to make the function interact with our user.
+To do this, we'll modify our function again, this time to make a mini shiny application.

 ### 7. Finish up your R package
+Document your package and make sure dependencies are included.

 ### 8. Publish your R package
+You can publish your package on github or CRAN.
+Github is great for smaller projects, especially if the audience is small.
+If your addins could serve the greater R community, publish your package on CRAN.
+Make sure to follow CRAN's guidelines.